 - Submit the application form to the College of Education for admission to the College and Teacher Candidacy.

-- Submit an application for admission to the DCE program.
+- Submit an application for admission to the Director of Christian Education program.

-- Complete the interview process as designed by the DCE Program Director.
+- Complete the interview process as designed by the Director of Christian Education Program Director.

 Code | Title | Hours |